Emanalytics7/MLOps-Pipeline-Template-FakeNewsDetection/README.md

 If this project has been beneficial to you, please consider giving it a star⭐🥲 on GitHub!
 Your support encourages further development and helps others discover the project.

 Thank you for exploring this MLOps pipeline template.
 It has been a valuable learning experience, and I hope it will be equally insightful for you. :)

+### !Note
+It can be significantly improved by you.
+While version control could elevate your project, I've avoided using it here to keep things simple.
+Additionally, more advanced technologies could be considered